HONORS LIVING AND LEARNING COHORTS

-Within Honors Learning communities, students remain an integral part of the larger Villanova community, making friends across all academic disciplines, attending athletic and cultural events and experiencing all that being a Villanovan entails.
+Within Honors Learning cohorts, students remain an integral part of the larger Villanova community, making friends across all academic disciplines, attending athletic and cultural events, and experiencing all that being a Villanovan entails.

 The Honors Program offers the following Learning Communities: